 The first year of this two year program introduces students to the applied principles and practices used in small and large animal related business with special emphasis on veterinary medicine.
-Students will explore concepts through hands-on experiences relating to safety, animal behavior, breed and species identification, animal health, welfare and client relations.
-Additionally, through continuous exposure to animals on the school farm and small animal facility, students will develop hands-on skills in handling, restraining, grooming, feeding, breed selection, cleaning/disinfection, training and recordkeeping on a variety of large and small animals.
-Students will practice developing professional skills through proper telephone etiquette as well as face-to-face customer service.
-The Veterinary Science curriculum will also enable students to develop their leadership skills and veterinary skills and opportunities through their involvement in the State and National Youth FFA organization.
+Students will explore concepts through hands-on experiences working with Alvirne's kennel animals such as chinchillas, rabbits, guinea pigs, ferrets, rodents, and birds along with our large animal species including donkeys, dairy cattle, and horses.
+Topics will also include safety, animal behavior, breed and species identification, animal health, welfare and client relations.
+Through continuous exposure to animals on the school farm and small animal facility, students will develop hands-on skills in handling, restraint, grooming, feeding, cleaning/disinfection, training and record keeping.
+Students will develop skills in professional telephone etiquette and customer service.
+Students will also be required to complete 12 hours of community service in an animal related service project.
+Students enrolled in Alvirne's Veterinary Science Program will have the opportunity to earn both high school credits and college credits simultaneously with a partnership with Great Bay Community College and SUNY at Cobleskill.
+The Veterinary Science curriculum will also enable students to develop their leadership skills and veterinary skills and opportunities through their involvement in the State and National Youth FFA organization including participation in the Veterinary Science Career Development Event (Competition).
+This course will provide students with entry level skills and knowledge for employment as veterinary assistants, pet shop workers, humane society assistance or assistant groomers.